neoxia/apoyo/packages/scopes/README.md

 ## Getting started

+**Note**: The entire source code of the examples will be available under the *examples/scopes* folder.

 Before starting, there are a few very essential things you need to know:

 - `Var`s are like injectables, and you can inject any other `Var` that you have declared.